 As we look forward to a more productive small-scale livestock sector in sub-Saharan Africa and South Asia in the future, GALVmed will increasingly incorporate work on a wider range of infectious diseases.
 Therefore, in addition to the original diseases, which were primarily Neglected Tropical Diseases, GALVmed will continue to consider the inclusion of projects on prevention, diagnosis, control and/or treatment of all infectious diseases that, based on refreshed evidence of needs, have the potential for benefitting smallholders.
 Our intention is to work on the development of 25 products and product related technologies (processes or platforms that will increase access to products).
 These will comprise an approximate 50:50 mix of new and enhanced existing products and technologies.
 Key components of the future strategy are to develop combination vaccines that may be appropriate for certain clinical syndromes and in our revised research programme to include platform technology assessment with partners in Kenya.

 GALVmed maintains a small R&D team that works through an extensive network of partners comprising Contract Research Organisations (CROs), commercial and academic laboratories, research institutes and quasi-governmental organisations.
 A broad range of R&D activities take place through these partners and components of this work include:

 Within the full range of activities above, the broad focus of GALVmed’s R&D work is on the translation of outcomes from basic research through to product development, registration, manufacturing and commercialisation.
-The objective is always to hand the product over, under GALVmed’s principle of Global Access, to a market-orientated partner.
+The objective is always to hand the product over, under GALVmed’s principle of Global Access, to a market-orientated partner who serves the small-scale livestock holder.
 This point of hand-over will vary from product to product and depend on a range of circumstances.